-4.3.
+466 4.3.
 Analysis

 A series of statistical tests were performed to test the validity of the results generated using the test (proposed) method.
 Since the accuracy of the determination of travel time data is highly dependent on the method and instrumentation used, a benchmark on the "most correct" or "most accurate" travel time data is highly impractical to generate.
-In the absence of an absolute "truth" to refer to, a comparison on the correctness and accuracy of the test (proposed) method and the control (manual) method cannot be made.

-Hence, the validity of the test method will be confirmed by assessing if there exists a significant difference between the test method and the manual method, i.e. if the two methods are the same $(H_0)$ , or different $(H_a)$ .
+In the absence on an absolute "truth" to refer to, a comparison on the correctness and accuracy of the test (proposed) method and the control (manual) method cannot be made.
+474 Hence, the validity of the test method will be confirmed by assessing if there exists a 475 significant difference between the test method and the manual method, i.e. if the two methods 476 are the same (H_0), or different (H_a).

-Test for normality
+478 Test for normality